Babar-khan/react-express-starter-kit/README.md

 # Install dependencies for client
 npm run client
-# Change Directory to backend
+# Change Directory to client
 cd client

 npm start (server will be run on localhost:3000)